gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/README.md

     -   manage camera ready / encoding
     -   periodically sends keep alive signals
 -   Includes detailed logging for each module
--   Includes demo scripts installed as command-line applications to show BLE and WiFi functionality
+-   Includes demo scripts installed as command-line applications to show BLE, WiFi, and USB functionality such as:
     -   Take a photo
     -   Take a video
+    -   Configure and view a GoPro webcam stream
     -   GUI to send all commands and view the live / preview stream
     -   Log the battery